Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: Numerical results for other values of

 In Figure~\ref{fig:even_lmb} we provide the result of the computation of the mass $m(0)$ for $\lambda\in\{4,6,8,10\}$ as a function of the parameter

 This parameter (already used in~\cite{CDDFH19}) is useful since the critical value $q=\frac{N}{N+\lambda}$ simply becomes $\alpha=1$ and thus does not depend on $N$ and $\lambda$.
 The interval of interest is then $\alpha\in(0,1)$ but, similarly as in Lemma~\ref{solutions}, one can in fact go up to $\alpha=2-\frac\lambda4+\frac\lambda{2N}$ which corresponds to $q=\frac{N-2}{N+2}$.
-By Remark~\ref{rmk:min_infinite}, for $\alpha\geq1$ the found solution is a formal minimizer with infinite free energy.
+In the case $1\le \alpha$, we know that the free energy is not bounded below, still the constructed candidate is a minimizer in the relative free energy sense, see Remark~\ref{rmk:min_infinite}.
 From the figure we see that the mass $m(0)$ is smaller than $1$ for some $\alpha<1$ in all dimensions $N\geq4$ for $\lambda\in\{6,8,10\}$.
 We also recover the results of Theorem~\ref{main} at $\lambda=4$.
 In dimension $N=3$ the mass barely misses 1 at $\lambda=8$ but concentration happens at $\lambda=10$.
 In Table~\ref{tab:Q} we provide an approximation of the corresponding critical $q_N(d)$ below which concentration occurs, which clearly illustrates the monotonicity in $N$ and $\lambda$.

 We have also found numerically that the mass $m(L)$ of the solution was always decreasing with $L$ as pointed out earlier.
 Should this be confirmed, then we would have a clear picture of the situation for $\lambda$ an even integer.
 The final conclusion would be that concentration occurs for all $N\geq3$ starting at $\lambda=10$ and for all $N\geq4$ for $\lambda\in\{6,8\}$.
 We have already proved in Theorem~\ref{main} that it happens for all $N\geq6$ for $\lambda=4$, and it was shown in~\cite{CDDFH19} that there is never concentration for $\lambda=2$.
 Of course we expect the true critical values of $\lambda$ to be in between these special cases of even integers.
 For instance, we think that concentration happens in $N=3$ for $\lambda$ just slightly above $\lambda=8$, as is suggested by Figure~\ref{fig:even_lmb}.